The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 Terry is President of Austin Electrical Construction Inc., a small business that specializes in airport runway lighting which he founded forty-six years ago.
 He also serves on the boards of Bank of Botetourt and Carilion.

-Current Position: State Delegate for District 22 since 1998
+Current Position: State Delegate of District 22 since 1998

 Kathy Byrone serves as Vice-chairman of the House Commerce and Labor Committee and is a member of the Finance Committee and House Science and Technology Committee.